 Our mission is to help ambitious companies grow.
-We were therefore particularly proud to see our client share prices increase by an average of 170 per cent since appointing finnCap as broker.
+With these finnCap results, we were therefore particularly proud to see our client share prices increase by an average of 170 per cent since appointing finnCap as broker.

 During the year, finnCap added more new and exciting growth companies to its list of corporates.
 These now number 121, establishing finnCap as the clear market leader for broking services to ambitious companies.
 We also maintained our leading positions in the technology and life sciences sectors.